By Michael Lanza

 The plum everyone wants to pick—and perhaps the archetypal big dayhike in America, first knocked off way back on Sept.
 27, 1882, by Randolph locals Eugene Cook and George Sargent—is the one-day “Death March” traverse of the Presidential Range: 20 miles and some 8,500 vertical feet, much of it high above treeline on the longest alpine ridge in the East.

 Make your hikes better.
-See my reviews of The 5 Best Rain Jackets For the Backcountry and 6 favorite daypacks.
+See The 7 Best Rain Jackets and 10 best daypacks.

 But there are several other outings that just beg to be done in a day, for their aesthetics—linking up several peaks along a continuous ridge—and because their distance and cumulative vertical feet add up to something that’s very hard, but still within the realm of possibility for very fit hikers.